mbercx/python-copier/README.md

 copier copy https://github.com/mbercx/aiida-plugin-copier <plugin_name>
 ```

-And answer the questions to generate a new AiiDA plugin package in the current directory.
+And answer the questions to generate a new AiiDA plugin package.